-The High Court has the power to issue interim relief before or during arbitration proceedings, irrespective of whether the seat of arbitration is in Malaysia.
+The High Court has the power to issue any interim relief before or during arbitration proceedings (see the Malaysian Court of Appeal decision in KNM Process Systems Sdn Bhd v Lukoil Uzbekistan Operating Company LLC [2020] MLJU 85; [2020] 1 LNS 479).
+This is irrespective of whether the seat of arbitration is in Malaysia.